Student Loans 101: What Does Forbearance Mean?

 Student loan forbearance is a postponement of student loan payments during financial hardship.
 The modifications could include skipping monthly payments or temporarily lowering monthly payments for up to 12 months.
 Unlike student loan forgiveness and income-based payment plans, forbearance is only temporary relief.

-Lenders agree to these modified terms with the promise not to report any agreed-upon skipped payments as missed payments to the credit bureaus.
-This agreement allows you to manage the financial hardship without damaging your credit score.
+Student loan lenders and servicers agree to these modified terms with the promise not to report any agreed-upon skipped payments as missed payments to the credit bureaus.
+This agreement allows you to manage financial hardship without damaging your credit score.

-The key about forbearance is it's temporary.
+As mentioned, the key to forbearance is it's temporary.
 As soon as the forbearance period is up, you must request to extend your forbearance or resume your original repayment plan.
-Forbearance is not loan forgiveness—you must still pay your debt in full.
-Also, keep in mind that the lender or credit card company may still charge full interest during the forbearance period.
+Forbearance isn’t loan forgiveness; you must still pay your debt in full.
+Also, remember that the student loan servicer or lender may still charge the full interest rate during the forbearance period.
 That means you may come out of forbearance owing a higher balance.

 Failure to resume your originally agreed-upon repayment plan after the forbearance period ends can result in serious consequences, ranging from negative marks on your credit report to foreclosure.